MicrosoftDocs/architecture-center/docs/guide/index.md

 | Scalability | The ability of a system to adapt to changes in load. |
 | Security | Protecting applications and data from threats. |

-Use the [Azure Architecture Framework](../framework/index.md) to assess your architecture across these five pillars.
+Use the [Microsoft Azure Well-Architected Framework](../framework/index.md) to assess your architecture across these five pillars.

 ## Next steps